faob-dev/flutter_grid_delegate_ext/README.md

 ## Simple SliverGridDelegate extension

-Simple SliverGridDelegate extension, can easily change big cell and small cell heigth.
+Simple SliverGridDelegate extension, Height of big cell and small cell can be adjusted, `BigCellHeight >= SmallCellHeight`.

 ### Installation